Magdalen Islands: Geography

-The Magdalen Islands are the jagged remains of a vanished part of the mainland.
 Approximately 78 mi in combined area, they form a string of islands and beaches in the southeastern part of the Gulf of St. Lawrence.

 The rocks that make up the island massifs are of three kinds: horizontal and soft sandstones, of a blood-red color, which give the archipelago a distinctive character.
 These red sandstones are juxtaposed with harder, grey sandstones, which also form cliffs in some places.
+Both sandstones were formed in the Permian period when the island was a desert, and in 2026 were found to preserve fossils of plants and tracks and burrows of burrowing animals.

 Finally, volcanic actions created rounded, symmetrical domes like breasts, which were given the name of Demoiselles (or "young ladies"), though this is disputed.
 Where volcanic effusions have come into contact with sandstones, large masses of gypsum are found.

-A group of seven islands form the central core of the archipelago: Île du Havre Aubert (known locally as Amherst Island), Île du Cap aux Meules (known locally as Grindstone), Île du Havre aux Maisons (known locally as House Harbour), Île aux Loups (known locally as Seal Island), Grosse Île (home to most of the Islands' English-speaking community), Île d'Entrée (known locally as Entry Island, home to a small English-speaking community) and Île de la Grande-Entrée.
+A group of seven islands form the central core of the archipelago: Île du Havre Aubert (known locally as Amherst Island), Île du Cap aux Meules (known locally as Grindstone), Île du Havre aux Maisons (known locally as House Harbour), Pointe aux Loups, Grosse Île (home to most of the Islands' English-speaking community), Île d'Entrée (known locally as Entry Island, home to a small English-speaking community) and Île de la Grande-Entrée.
 These islands are connected together by sand spits or tombolos.

 On the outskirts of the main islands are a series of islets and rocks which are remnants of marine erosion; in the lagoons separating these islands, are Île aux Goélands and the surrounding islets near Étang-du-Nord on the south-west coast of Île du Cap aux Meules (Grindstone), Île Rouge and Île Paquet (formerly Île aux Cochons) at the entrance to the lagoon of Havre aux Maisons (House Harbour), Île Shag to the east of the Dune du Sud.
 In the gulf north of the archipelago, cliffs of the reddish and greyish green sandstone, a few hundred feet high and relatively unmarked by sea erosion, give a fortress-like appearance to Île Brion and the Rochers aux Oiseaux.

 Supporting the islands is a series of shoals and reefs that are permanent hazards to maritime navigation.
 The archipelago has been considered, for more than 400 years, as one of the richest marine regions of Eastern Canada.

 A study published in 2011 revealed the impressive wealth of geomorphological and geological heritage on the Magdalen Islands.
 This study consisted in going back in time to trace the evolution of today's landscape through a network of historical sites, known as geomorphosites.
 Geomorphosites are a representation of a territory's geodiversity, which in turn refers to the diversity of the abiotic world.